cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CSGROUP-SODA-EN.md

 # Context

-CS Group responsabilities for Evaluation of the SODA method to characterize gaseous contents in the atmosphere are as follows:
+CS Group responsabilities for Evaluation of the SODA method to characterize gaseous content in the atmosphere are as follows:
 * Prototype development and results analysis

 ![Main Picture](Project-CSGROUP-SODA-EN pict 1.png)

 The features are as follows:
 * **Development of a prototype :**
-* Atmospheric correction with SOS-ABS for different gas contents
+* Atmospheric correction with SOS-ABS for different gas content
-* Calculations of SODA coefficients with two different methods
+* Soda coefficient calculations with two different methods
-* Estimation of the optimal content for each gas considered **Analysis of results :**
+* Estimation of optimal content for each gas considered **Results analysis :**
-* Generation of a dataset to process from SOS-ABS for 9 different surfaces
+* Generation of a database to be treated from SOS-ABS for 9 different surfaces
 * Selection of the optimal spectral interval for each gas
-* Analysis of results based on surface type
+* Analysis of results as a function of the surface type

 # Project implementation

 The project objectives are as follows:
-* Evaluate a water vapor inversion method to restore other gaseous contents (O3, CO2, CH4, PSURF)
+* Evaluate a water vapor inversion method to restore other gas content (O3, CO2, CH4, PSURF)

 The processes for carrying out the project are:
-* Bibliography, Prototyping, Simulations, Analysis
+* Bibliography, prototyping, simulations, analysis

 # Technical characteristics

 The solution key points are as follows:
-* Not applicable
+* Incommensurate